chrismlittle123/chrismlittle123/README.md

 ### Hi there 👋

-My name is Chris Little and I'm a Data Engineer based in Oxford, UK.
+My name is Chris Little and I'm a Data Consultant based in Oxford, UK.

 My portfolio website: https://chris-little.com